Twitter wars on #PanamaVerdict

 Aseefa B Zardari @AseefaBZ tweeted “The audacity of Musharraf to appear on ARY to talk about today’s democratic Pakistan is shameful!”

-Sindh Governor tweeted “Mohammad Zubair @RealM_Zubair “This is the only country in the world where PM's are elected by people but sent back home by institutions.
-And this over a period of 70 yrs”
+Sindh Governor tweeted “Muhammad Zubair? @RealM_Zubair “This is the only country in the world where PM’s are elected by people but sent back home by institutions.
+And this over a period of 70 yrs”.